ncatlab/nlab-content/pages/6411.md

 The [[valuation ring|multiplicative valuation]] $v(f)$ is the least $x \in G$ for which $f(x) \neq 0$.
 =--

-We obtain a valuation ring from this construction since, as noted above, a valuation ring is essentially the same as a valuation on a field.
+We obtain a valuation ring from this construction since a valuation ring determines and is determined by a valuation on a field.

 +-- {: .un_thm}
 ######Theorem